Iterative Trace Minimization for the Reconciliation of Very Short Hierarchical Time Series: Case Study: The World Semiconductor Trade Statistics

 The bottom-up approach generally fared poorly, suggesting that time series on higher hierarchical levels benefit from some smoothing of aggregation as was explored in \cref{sec:sim_effOfAggr}.
 Though, BU did achieve a small reduction of average RMSE -- even on the highest levels of aggregation -- for the ETS forecasts.

 For the forecasts generated by ARIMA and ETS, MinT achieved the largest reduction in RMSE: 1.9\% and 4.9\%, respectively.
-However, when it comes to the GPR-generated forecasts, MinTit$_l$ now excelled with an average reduction of 6\%.
-Overall, this yields the most accurate forecasts, with an average RMSE of $292,000$.
-MinTit$_l$ thereby achieved by far the best accuracy increases on lower hierarchical levels for the GPR-forecasts.
+MinT also resulted in the most consistent improvements in this case study.
+However, when it comes to the GPR-generated forecasts, MinTit$_l$ excelled with an average reduction of 6\% when it converged.
+Overall, this yields the most accurate forecasts, with an estimated average RMSE of $292,000$.